Krutal0706/Accident-Prediction/docs/report.md

 <div align="justify">

-- The data reveals a significant disparity in accident frequency between single carriageway and dual carriageway roads, with the majority of accidents occurring on single carriageway roads.
-This suggests that single carriageway roads may pose a higher risk of accidents compared to their dual carriageway counterparts.
+- The data reveals a significant disparity in accident frequency between single-carriageway and dual-carriageway roads, with the majority of accidents occurring on single-carriageway roads.
+This suggests that single-carriageway roads may pose a higher risk of accidents compared to their dual-carriageway counterparts.
 The lower incidence of accidents on dual carriageway roads implies that they might offer a safer road environment in terms of accident occurrence.

 </div>

 ---

+### Results of EDA

+Over the years, the data from Exploratory Data Analysis paints a concerning picture, indicating a consistent increase in the number of accidents.
+The majority of these accidents unfold during the peak hours of the day, suggesting a potential correlation between increased traffic and heightened activity.
+Urban areas stand out as hotspots for accidents, emphasizing the need for targeted safety measures in densely populated regions.
+Furthermore, a significant proportion of accidents unfold on single-carriageway roads, underlining the importance of road infrastructure and design considerations.
+The common thread through these incidents is that most occur during optimal weather conditions – dry weather, daylight, and fine weather – pointing towards a need for heightened vigilance and safety precautions even in favorable circumstances.

+### Feature Engineering